Robertof/nixos-docker-sd-image-builder/README.md

 Any other device can be supported by changing the configuration files in [`config/`](config/).

+_Please note: the latest Raspberry Pi 4 model with 8 GiB of RAM is not yet supported upstream by NixOS._

 ## Quick start

 Start by cloning this repo and opening [`config/sd-image.nix`](config/sd-image.nix) in your favorite